Paul Goldschmidt Preview, Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

+- The 8.9 strikeouts per nine innings put together by the Brewers pitching staff ranks 13th in the league.

-- The Brewers have the top team ERA across all league pitching staffs (3.77).
+- The Brewers have a 3.76 team ERA that ranks first among all MLB pitching staffs.

-- Brewers pitchers combine to give up 193 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- In his last appearance on Thursday, the left-hander threw six scoreless innings against the St. Louis Cardinals while surrendering three hits.
+- In his last appearance on Friday, the right-hander threw five scoreless innings against the Miami Marlins while surrendering two hits.

-- In 22 games this season, the 36-year-old has a 3.20 ERA and 6 strikeouts per nine innings, while allowing a batting average of .219 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.